As a mother, learning how to express breast milk can help you a lot. Here’s why:

 - Let your milk flow out of breasts.

-- Hold your baby in skin-to-skin contact.
+- Hold your baby in skin-to-skin contact over your bosom.
 This is the best way to boost your milk production and help your milk flow.

 - Sit comfortably and relax.